Torture in Tibet

 What do we do?

 We hold China accountable for its actions by working with our research partner Tibet Watch to get information out of Tibet.
 We distribute the information to a global audience via international media, to international bodies like the United Nations' Committee Against Torture and to key decision makers such as governments.
 Testimonies are rare with ex-political prisoners closely monitored, their families often under threat if they speak out and escape into exile overseas increasingly difficult.

 Tibetans risk everything to share the truth and we show China that the world is watching.
 Here are just a few examples:

 - Golog Jigme was arrested in March 2008 and endured more than six months of mental and physical torture.
 As well as beatings, he was tied up and hung above the ground for up to 10 hours at a time.

-- Following China's security forces shooting on a prayer gathering in August 2013, four Tibetans died of their injuries after being shot and denied medical treatment in prison.
+- Following China's security forces shooting on a protest in August 2014, four Tibetans died of their injuries after being shot and denied medical treatment in prison.

 - Goshul Lobsang died on 19 March 2014 after being released from prison in poor health.
 The torture included being left outside naked in Tibet’s bitter winter.